-Chris Antonneau CSB Board of Directors Partner & Business Development Executive at Vizance Inc., Racine, WI
+Meet the Board Chris Antonneau CSB Board of Directors Partner & Business Development Executive at Vizance Inc., Racine, WI

-Having started his career with a multi-generational insurance business, Chris Antonneau brings over three decades of insurance industry expertise to the Community State Bank Board.
-Currently serving as a Partner and Business Development Executive at Vizance, Inc., a Wisconsin based insurance agency, Chris focuses on key client development, business acquisition opportunities, and strategic recruiting.

-Appointed to the CSB Board in August 2016, Chris offers valuable insights into risk management, enhancing CSB's ability to advise business clients and communities effectively.
+Antonneau brings three decades of experience in the insurance industry to the Community State Bank (CSB) Board.
+A lifelong Racine resident, he currently serves as Regional President for Wisconsin-based Vizance, Inc., where he focuses on key client development, business acquisition opportunities, and strategic recruiting.
+Since his appointment to the CSB Board in August 2016, Antonneau has contributed valuable insight into risk management, strengthening the bank's ability to effectively advise its business clients and support local communities.

-"As a member of the Board I enjoy collaborating with the other talented members.
-Each of us brings something unique to the table," Antonneau remarked.
-"Together, we ensure that Community State Bank remains forward-thinking and responsive, aiming to best support our local business community."
+"As a member of the Board, I enjoy collaborating with the other talented members," Antonneau said.
+"Each of us brings something unique to the table.
+Together, we ensure that Community State Bank remains forward-thinking and responsive, aiming to best support our local business community."

-Outside of his professional endeavors, Chris actively engages in the community by previously serving on a variety of local boards such as the Foundation Board of the University of Wisconsin Parkside and Racine County United Way.
+Beyond his professional commitments, Antonneau has a strong record of community service.
+He has served on several local boards, including the University of Wisconsin-Parkside Foundation Board and the United Way of Racine County.
 "I've lived in Racine my whole life.
-I've raised a family here, been actively involved in my kids' schools and sports, and volunteered with numerous non-profit organizations in the community," said Antonneau.
+I've raised a family here, been actively involved in my kids' schools and sports, and volunteered with numerous nonprofit organizations in the community," he said.
 "I have deep roots in this community, and I feel privileged to serve on a board dedicated to giving back to the place my family and I call home."

-Meet the Board

-Micheal Bannon

-CSB Board of Directors President, DeMark, Kolbe & Brodeck S.C.
+Meet the Board Micheal Bannon CSB Board of Directors President, DeMark, Kolbe & Brodeck S.C.
 (Retired) Racine, WI

-Micheal Bannon is a seasoned legal professional with 35 years of experience practicing employer-side employment law, real estate law, and general corporate law.
-He served as President at DeMark, Kolbe & Brodek S.C. before retiring in 2023.

-In August 2016, Micheal was appointed to the Community State Bank Board, where he has since played an integral role in shaping the bank's direction and policies.
-As a long-time resident of Racine, Micheal understands the unique needs and challenges of the community.
+Bannon is a seasoned legal professional with 35 years of experience practicing employer-side employment, real estate, and general corporate law.
+Prior to his retirement in 2023, he served as President of DeMark, Kolbe & Brodek S.C., where he built a distinguished legal career.
+In August 2016, Bannon was appointed to the Community State Bank (CSB) Board, where he has since played a key role in guiding the bank's direction and shaping its policies.

-Expressing his commitment to community-based banking, Michael stated, "Community-based banks are the lifeline of small and mediumsized businesses.
-I'm honored to bring my experience and knowledge of owning and working for small businesses, as well as my expertise in law to the Board."
+A longtime resident of Racine, Bannon brings a deep understanding of the community's unique needs and challenges.
+"Community-based banks are the lifeline of small and medium-sized businesses," he said.
+"I'm honored to bring my experience and knowledge of owning and working for small businesses, as well as my expertise in law, to the board."

-With his wealth of experience and dedication, Micheal is a valuable asset to the Community State Bank Board, ensuring its continued success in serving the community.
+With his extensive background and steadfast commitment, Bannon remains a valuable asset to the CSB Board, contributing to the bank's continued success in supporting the local community.